Posted by Brent Wilson on 8/30/2016 to Pruning Tips

 Tip: It's a good idea to feed your azaleas after you prune them with an Azalea Fertilizer.

 Note: I don't like using hedge trimmers to prune azaleas.
+Instead, I always use a sharp pair of bypass hand pruners to selectively prune.
 Reason being, shearing foliage will cut their leaves in half, leaving your plants with an unsightly appearance.

-Rejuvenation pruning is a technique most often used to restore older, tired and thinned out azaleas to health.
+Rejuvenation pruning is an extreme method most often used to restore older azaleas to health or to greatly reduce the size of Azaleas that have seriously outgrown the space they were intended to fill.
 This pruning technique involves cutting the branches of the azalea back to short stumps.
 This is the only way to remove all of the old wood and provide the plant with one hundred percent juvenile wood loaded with leaf buds.